aigarskadikis/export-import-hosts-zabbix/README.md

 ## Features

-Python 3.9 compatible
+* Python 3.9 compatible
-Credentials in separate file. /var/lib/zabbix/config.py out from box doing bulk request to get all objects in one go output to CSV. /tmp/hosts.csv by default use native JSON/requests. not using 'pyzabbix' or 'zabbixapi' module join 2 JSON arrays together (by hostid). works like magic (only when both parts has a column) extract host objects extract interfaces extract only main interface replace some JSON leaf to not make conflicts remove HTTPS errors put interface details in same level same amount of columns per SNMPv2 and SNMPv3
+* Credentials in separate file. /var/lib/zabbix/config.py out from box
+* Doing bulk request to get all objects in one go
+* Output to CSV. /tmp/hosts.csv by default
+* Use native JSON/requests. not using 'pyzabbix' or 'zabbixapi' module
+* Join 2 JSON arrays together (by hostid). works like magic (only when both parts has a column)
+* Extract host objects
+* Extract interfaces
+* Extract only main interface
+* Replace few JSON leafs to not make conflicts
+* Remove HTTPS errors.
+Not really a feature!
+* Put interface details in same level
+* Same amount of columns per SNMPv2 and SNMPv3

 ## todo